chipsalliance/chisel/docs/src/explanations/connectable.md

 ```

 While `incoming.flippedChild`'s alignment with `incoming` does not affect our operators, it does influence whether `incoming.flippedChild` is an output or input port of my module.
-A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` will resolve to a verilog `output`/`input` (the port-direction computation) with the process for determining how `:<>=` drives what with what (the connection-direction computation).
+A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` will resolve to a Verilog `output`/`input` (the port-direction computation) with the process for determining how `:<>=` drives what with what (the connection-direction computation).
 While both processes consider relative alignment, they are distinct.

 The port-direction computation always computes alignment relative to the component marked with `IO`.